haxsaw/actuator-docs/source/manual/namespace-basic.rst

 ---------------------------

 No contest here: model instance references are the *only way* to fetch data that is contained in a model instance in user applications that use Actuator models.
-Context expressions simple have no capacity to return data from a model-- they are solely designed to express relationships.
-Internally, once components are identified based on a context expression, Actuator then creates a model reference so the corresponding data can be acquired and used by other components.
+Context expressions simply have no capacity to return data from a model-- they are solely designed to express relationships.
+Internally, Actuator turns context expressions into model references so that the data being referred to can be acquired.
 And in fact, user manipulation of model classes automatically yields model references on which `value()` is invoked to acquire the unlying data behind the reference.
 So for activity beyond modeling that involves using Actuator model data, expect to be working with model references.

 A good rule of thumb to follow is: use context expressions consistently for modeling unless you have reason not to, and expect to work with model references for everything else.